SkywardApps/popcorn/docs/dotnet/DotNetTutorialSorting.md

 to our server and minimize the code and load on the front end.

 Now show me the sorting!
-Introducing our newest query parameter "sort" in action
+Introducing our query parameter "sort" in action
 ```javascript
 http://localhost:49695/api/example/cars?include=[Make, Model, Color, Owner[FirstName, LastName]]&sort=Model